DeepakArora76/nativescript-dna-deviceinfo/README.md

 ## Changelogs:
 - 3.7.2: Bumped up various packages versions.
 Updated Apple mobile device types.
 - 3.7.1: Reduced the package size.
 - 3.7.0: Bumped up various packages versions.
-Added APIs to set and get screen brightness level.
-Updated Apple mobile device types with iPad Pro 11 inch and 12.9 inch.
+Added APIs to set and get screen brightness levels.
+Updated Apple mobile device types with iPad Pro 11 inches and 12.9 inches.
 - 3.6.1: Switched to the webpack 3.0.0 version due to some security warnings.
 - 3.6.0: Introducing basic audio management APIs for Android and iOS.
 For Andriod, memory-related APIs are updated to use non-depreciated system APIs.
 - 3.5.0: Fixed runtime errors related to "NativeClass is not defined" observed on NativeScript Version 7 apps.
 The fix will likely benefit iOS apps.